 FCS Walter Payton Award: Complete history of past recipients

-Quarterbacks have accounted for a position-best 22 winners since the award debuted in 1987.
+Quarterbacks have accounted for a position-best 25 winners since the award debuted in 1987, including the last six seasons.
 Nine running backs and two wide receivers have also been honored.
-Eastern Washington and Villanova lead all schools with three winners apiece.
+Eastern Washington leads all schools with four winners.

 Only two players have lifted the hardware in consecutive years: Appalachian State standout quarterback Armanti Edwards won in 2008 and '09, and Sam Houston State QB Jeremiah Briscoe took it home in 2016 and '17.

-Other notable past honorees include eventual NFL stars Cooper Kupp (Eastern Washington, 2015), Jimmy Garoppolo (Eastern Illinois, 2013), Tony Romo (Eastern Illinois, 2002) and Steve McNair (Alcorn State, 1994).
+Other notable past honorees include eventual NFL stars Cooper Kupp (Eastern Washington, 2015), Jimmy Garoppolo (Eastern Illinois, 2013), Tony Romo (Eastern Illinois, 2002), Brian Westbrook (Villanova, 2001) and Steve McNair (Alcorn State, 1994).
 See the full list below.